-Rookies who could start for all 32 NFL teams
+Rookies who could start for each of the NFL's 32 teams

 None

 It's very unlikely that any rookie will crack the starting lineup.
-The Rams traded their first-round pick to the New England Patriots in exchange for Cooks.
+The Rams traded their first-round pick to the New England Patriots in exchange for wide receiver Brandin Cooks.
 Their first two selections, in the third and fourth rounds, were offensive linemen Joseph Noteboom and Brian Allen, who will spend the season learning behind veterans.
 Linebacker Micah Kiser, a fifth-round pick from Virginia, competed at inside linebacker through the offseason program but is not expected to win the job. -- Lindsey Thiry

 San Francisco 49ers

 He was poised to handle the starting right tackle job immediately after the Niners traded Trent Brown to the New England Patriots.
-McGlinchey's polish and ability to make a difference in the run game appealed to the 49ers, and he should step in from day one.
+McGlinchey's polish and ability to make a difference in the run game appealed to the 49ers, and he should step in on day one.
 None of the other 49ers rookies are as much of a sure thing, though second-round wideout Dante Pettis has a good shot to be the team's punt returner after a record-breaking college career at Washington in that role.
 Third-round linebacker Fred Warner could also have a chance to play early as Reuben Foster serves a two-game suspension, and fifth-round cornerback D.J.
 Reed could potentially push for playing time in the slot and as a kick returner. -- Nick Wagoner

 Seattle Seahawks